TEAM-C4B/pwneth/README.md

 ## What is PwnETH
 PwnETH is a convenient library for analyzing and exploiting solidity contracts on Ethereum.

+PwnETH makes your ETH exploit concise.
+It is easy to understand.

+Plus, Synchronization of asynchronous functions in javascript is included in PwnETH.

 ## How to Use
 ```javascript
 var pwneth = require('./pwneth')